 To read that first paragraph you’d think I hate my job.
 I don’t.
-There are aspects of it–the paperwork, mostly–that I deeply enjoy.
+And sure, it may not be one of the top jobs for introverts.
+But there are aspects of it — the paperwork, mostly — that I deeply enjoy.
 I love seeing the numbers come together when I make my annual budget.
 The minutiae of lease legalese fascinate me.
 Sometimes I even like to sit down and talk with my employees during slow times.
 But on rent day there are no slow times, and even if there were I’d be too busy trying to catch my breath to savor them.

 All My Residents Come in at Once

 Today is Friday, the worst kind of rent day.
 Most of my 200+ residents get paid on Friday, and they all seem to come in at once to settle their bill.
 The best rent days are the ones that fall mid-week.
 Then people tend to trickle in over the grace period we give them instead of all flooding in together.
 I still go home feeling drained on the good rent days, but at least I can usually manage to keep my customer service smile on until five.